 What Are Penny Stocks & How Do They Work?

-But investors are often allured by penny stocks because they are relatively cheap and offer potentially high returns.
-Most people have a story of a relative who swears they know about a great penny stock that’ll cost next to nothing, promising some way to get rich quickly.
-While this story is seductive, it’s far from reality.
+But investors are often allured by penny stocks because they are relatively cheap and offer the prospect of high returns – but there are significant risks associated with penny stocks, too.
 Before trying to use penny stocks to make quick gains, investors must know how they work and the risks involved.

 What Are Penny Stocks?

-Penny stocks are low-priced securities that trade for less than $5 a share, though usually, they trade for less than $1.
+Penny stocks are low-priced financial securities that trade for less than $5 a share, though they often trade for less than $1.

-Penny stocks are generally considered to be highly speculative and risky investments.
+Penny stocks are generally considered to be highly speculative, or relatively higher-risk investments.
 This is because most penny stocks are issued by small, unknown companies with little or no operating history.
 In addition, these companies often lack the financial resources to continue operating for very long and are susceptible to fraud.

-Despite the risks, some investors are attracted to penny stocks because they offer the potential for large profits in a short period of time.
+Despite the risks, some investors are attracted to penny stocks because they offer the potential for significant returns over a short period of time.
 For example, if a penny stock’s price doubles from $0.30 per share to $0.60 per share, that’s a 100% return on investment on just a $0.30 price increase.
-Of course, the flip side is that you could also lose all of your investment just as quickly.
+Of course, the flip side is that you could possibly also lose all of your investment just as quickly.

 Exploring Penny Stocks & How They Work